 • The first Asian American woman to win Miss USA was Macel Wilson in 1962; the first Hispanic was Laura Martinez-Herring in 1985; the first African-American was Carole Gist in 1990; and the first Miss USA of Middle-Eastern descent was Rima Fakih in 2010.

-Berry was introduced to the world as Miss Ohio, first runner-up in the
+Berry was introduced to the world as Miss Ohio, who was the first runner-up in the

 Miss USA contest in 1986 (Miss Texas, Christy Fichtner, was crowned that year).